 When you sign up for the monthly newsletters, or register as an individual member, we ask you for personal information such as your name and email address, and some other details such as occupation, region, etc.

 What do we do with this information?

 We will use your personal information to operate the site, to send you newsletters and other information which may be relevant to you.
 We may also use your information to carry out analysis and research to improve our communications with you, to prevent and detect fraud and abuse, and to protect other users.

 Want to unsubscribe?

 Who else can access your information?

 The Co-production Network for Wales membership database is held on UK-only servers.
-However, we may share your information with companies who help us to operate this site and to organise events and other activities (Amazon Web Services, beamazingtoday, Compucorp, G Suite by Google Cloud, helm, MailChimp, MadMimi, Tribe).
+However, we may share your information with companies who help us to operate this site and to organise events and other activities (Amazon Web Services, beamazingtoday, Compucorp, Google Workspace (part of Google Cloud), helm, MailChimp, MadMimi, Tribe, Zoom).
 As such, some of your information may be stored in other countries outside of Europe where data protection laws are not the same; this is due to the design of servers where file systems are replicated between data centres that are spread across a wide geographical area for increased resilience.

 Comments on the Tribe community space will be viewable by other members and champions.
 Event submissions for the calendar will be viewable by the public; please be careful when disclosing personal information which may identify you or anyone else.
 We are not responsible for the protection or security of information which you post in public areas.